aariasoman199/Java-Maven-Website/README.md

 - Checks out the code
 - Sets up Java 17
-- Builds the Java Maven project located in `./Application/`
+- Builds the Maven project located in `./Application/`
 - Builds a Docker image using the `Dockerfile`
-- Pushes the image to Docker Hub
+- Pushes the image to Docker Hub : [aariasoman/java-app](https://hub.docker.com/r/aariasoman/java-app)

 ### 2️⃣ Terraform Infrastructure Deployment